nedrysoft/pingnoo/README.md

 - ***Windows*** - 32 & 64-bit using MSVC 2017 Community Edition
 - ***Windows*** - 32 & 64-bit using mingw-g++
 - ***Mac OS*** - 64-bit using clang from xcode command line tools

+### Deployment

+The deploy.py python script is used to create runnable/installable binaries for the given operating system.

+- ***Linux*** - Generates a stand-alone AppImage for easy use.
+- ***Windows*** - Generates an installer for easy deployment.
+- ***Mac OS*** - Generates a DMG file for easy deployment.

+The script requires python 3.6 or later, curl and the [colorama](https://github.com/tartley/colorama) python module to enhance the console output, the colorama module can be installed using pip:

+`pip3 install colorama`

+The script provides the following parameters:

+- `--qtdir="<path to qt>"` - the path to the version of qt that the application was built against
+- `--curlbin="<path to curl binary>"` - the path to the curl binary, i.e `"/usr/bin/curl"`.
+- `--arch="<x64|x86>"` - the architecture to deploy
+- `--type=<release|debug>` - the build type to deploy
+- `--cert="<cert>"` - the value of this is dependent on the platform, for Windows and Mac OS it is the name of the certificate to be used, for Linux it is the gpg2 key identifier.
+- `--timeserver="<name>"` - windows only, the name of the time server to be used during signing
+- `--appleid="<email>"` - *Mac OS only*, the Apple ID of the developer account used to sign the binary
+- `--password="<password>"` - *Mac OS only*, the password of the Apple ID.
+The password can be stored in the keychain and accessed using `"@keychain:<identifier>"` instead of passing the actual password to the script.

+The script will use the curl binary to obtain any tools required for the deployment process.

+The resulting asset will be placed in the deployment folder.

 ### Linux Notes